Farmer Brothers: Company history

 In the years following Farmer's death, Guenter Berger served as chief executive and Roy E. Farmer left the company for a time.
-Sometime later, Roger M. Laverty III was appointed as CEO and President and during his time as Chief Executive, Farmer Brothers acquired Coffee Bean International and the Direct Store Delivery coffee business of Sara Lee.
+Sometime later, Roger M. Laverty III was appointed as chief executive officer and president and during his time, Farmer Brothers acquired Coffee Bean International Tand its Panache brand in Portland, Oregon in 2007 and the direct store delivery coffee business of Sara Lee in 2009.
 The later acquisition was for a reported $45 million.
 He served until April 2011.
-At that point, Jeffrey Wahba (Treasurer and CFO) and Patrick Criteser (President and CEO of Coffee Bean International) were appointed by the board as co-CEOs on an interim basis.
+At that point, Jeffrey Wahba (treasurer and chief financial officer) and Patrick Criteser (president and chief executive officer of Coffee Bean International) were appointed by the board as co-CEOs on an interim basis.

-In March 2012, the company appointed a new CEO and President, Michael Keown.
+Farmer Brothers established its first Direct Trade partnership in 2010 and opened its Public Domain Coffee House in Portland, Oregon.
+The company celebrated its 100th anniversary in 2012 and appointed Michael Keown as its new chief executive officer and president in March of that year.
 Keown came to the company from WhiteWave Foods, a subsidiary of Dean Foods Company.
 Then on April 15, 2013, Farmer Bros. appointed Mark Nelson as its new CFO.

-On April 28, 2015, Farmer Brothers announced that they will be moving their headquarters from Torrance to Northlake, Texas to save about $12-$15 million annually.
-President and CEO Mike Keown said "We will relocate our company headquarters to a state-of-the-art facility in a location central to our nation-wide customer base, and provide incremental manufacturing capacity to support future growth."
-The new Northlake headquarters is scheduled to open in 2016 and will bring 300 new jobs, becoming Northlake's largest employer.

-In 2016, Farmer Brothers acquired Boyd's Coffee.
+On April 28, 2015, Farmer Brothers announced the move of its headquarters from Torrance, California to Northlake, Texas and expanded its Project D.I.R.E.C.T. initiative in Nicaragua.